viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/README.md

 -	Intersecting subpopulations of hypothalamic OT neurons are co-regulated by CCKAR and κ-opioid receptors dependent on dietary context as revealed by single-nuclei RNA-seq.
 -	Enhanced κ-opioid tone constitutes a major mechanism restraining PVNOT neuronal activation by CCK under HFHS diet feeding.

-We believe that our findings provide a deeper understanding of how peripheral and central satiation pathways converge, and how they are altered in disease states such as obesity.
+Our findings provide a deeper understanding of how peripheral and central satiation pathways converge, and how they are altered in disease states such as obesity.
 Moreover, we report new insights into the molecular heterogeneity of the OT system and its interactions with gut-hormone signaling, which we are sure will draw significant attention to and spur future lines of investigation.

 ## Single-nuclei RNA-seq data